 Using extensions instructs NetLogo to make the specified extensions' commands and reporters available in the current model, just as if they were built-in NetLogo primitives.
+An extension must be installed for the extensions keyword to take effect.

 Where extensions are located